DavidArtukovic/tpps-ba/docs/notes/01_code_info.md

 The upper bypass inlet is placed within the replacement volume.
 Within the first 10 days of scenario_1 there is no piston moving,  the position is fix.
 Thus the water transported via the bypass enters within the ring gap, for the upper water volume.

+## scenario_1_freeConv/HeattransferSzen.m

+### Role of Time dt in the Wrapper

+The full ODE state acknowledges both domains: the 1D cylinder system and the 2D radial soil field, where the soil is stored as a flattened vector of length `Nz(12)*Nz(13)` because `ode45` operates on 1D state vectors.
+After integration, the “mapping” section reshapes the flattened soil part back to a 2D grid and synchronizes it with the 1D boundary/interface nodes to apply or enforce the 1D↔2D coupling consistently (e.g., mixed/Robin-type interface conditions and boundary bookkeeping).
+Using `t2 = [0, dt/2, dt]` (`Nt2=2`) produces intermediate output states (e.g., at 450 s) so that this reshaping/interface handling can be evaluated at sub-times within one 900 s procedure step.
+Note: `Nt2` mainly increases the temporal resolution of this mapping/interface handling at the stored output times; it does not directly prescribe the internal adaptive step size of `ode45`.